• Skip to primary navigation

 • 1 cup Lima beans (fresh or frozen peas) - see Ingredients in post

-• 1 cup choclo or hominy - see Ingredients in post
+• 1 cup cooked choclo (giant corn) or hominy - see Ingredients in post

 • sea salt and fresh ground pepper to taste